 I loved coming over to the Sullivan house.
 It was always so boisterous and fun.
-The boys were becoming men but that didn’t stop the horseplay and hilarious pranks they constantly pulled on one another.
+The boys were becoming men, but that didn’t stop the horseplay and hilarious pranks they constantly pulled on one another.
 I wondered how the Sullivan boys would treat their little sister, their first one ever.

 “Hey,” Charlie greeted Colette glumly when he entered his old room.
 He didn’t stop to talk but continued to his dresser and began to pull out his clothes, dumping them into a plastic laundry hamper.

 She stood by the bed, Charlie’s old bed, looking first at him and then at me.
 Her eyes were round and wide, much too big for her delicate face, but somehow it worked for her.
 They were the color of chocolate, my favorite.
-Her nose was dainty and her cheekbones high and her hair hung loosely all around her, straight and thick, to the middle of her chest.
+So unlike my own blue ones.
+Her nose was dainty, her cheekbones high.
+Her hair hung loosely all around her, curly and thick, to the middle of her chest.

 “H – hi,” I managed to stutter out, waving my hand sheepishly.

 “You’re Colette?”
-I asked hoping to get her to speak to me.
+I asked, hoping to get her to speak to me.

 Her fear made me uneasy.
-Something was wrong but I didn’t know what.
-I should have fled from her but I was already lost in those eyes.
-Every protective instinct in my young male psyche rose to consciousness and I knew there was no going back from this moment.
+Something was wrong, but I didn’t know what.
+I should have left her alone, but I was already lost in those big, brown eyes.

 “Are you French?”
 I blurted out without thinking.

 Her hand went up to cover her mouth.
-I thought she might be getting sick but then I heard it and I was forever lost to her.
+I thought she might be getting sick, but then I heard it, and I was forever lost to her.

 She was laughing!

-“I’m sorry,” she finally said in between giggles, her hand still over her mouth.
+“I’m sorry,” she finally said between giggles, her hand still over her mouth.
 “I don’t mean to laugh.
 I’m sorry.”

-For the first time in my life I felt … contentment.
-It was an odd feeling but not unpleasant.
-Actually it felt kind of nice despite its newness.
+For the first time in my life, I felt … contentment.
+It was an odd feeling, but not unpleasant.
+Actually, it felt kind of nice despite its newness.
 Everything I needed was right there in front of me.

 “Why are you laughing?”
-I asked cocking my head at her still grinning.
+I asked, cocking my head at her, still grinning.

 “I’m sorry,” she whispered, her voice quavering with terror, real terror.
 “I didn’t mean to laugh at you.
 I’m sorry.
 Please don’t be mad.”